Riaz-Mahmud/Websitebackup/README.md

     $url = 'link to your website page to backup';
     $path = 'path to save backup file';
+    $filePath = 'path to set as file path in backup file.
+This is optional.
+If not set, it will use the $path';

     $websiteBackup = new WebsiteBackup();
     $backup = $websiteBackup->backup($url, $path);